rebuy-de/puppet-solr5/README.md

 ### What solr5 affects

-* It downloads the archive to /tmp or a provided directory using the wget module
+* It downloads the archive to /tmp or a provided directory using the archive module
 * It will create the installation directory under /opt
 * It will create the data directory defaulting to /var/solr
 * It creates a service, might be disabled, which runs Solr.